 Even though all this debate is still relatively new and undefined... "it seems that the industry is sorting influencers into five common levels...[which are]
-Nano influencers- from 10-to 1000 followers, Micro influencers from 1000 to 10000 followers, Macro influencers from 10000 to 100.000 followers, mega influencers from 100000 to 1000000 and Celebrity influencers more than 1 million followers"(Miles 2019; p.
-228).
+Nano influencers- from 10-to 1000 followers, Micro influencers from 10000 to 10000 followers, mega influencers from 100000 to 1000000 and Celebrity influencers more than 1 million followers"(Miles 2019; p.
+228) .
 If we search for the names given by the sample, it results that we have a representation of all five scales, but the tendency remains on Macro Influencers, as a middle category, where followers can still have a personal contact with the SMI, while flavoring the sense of being influenced by a Celebrity.
 Concerning topics these influencers post more on their social media profiles, Beauty, Fashion, Fit& Health, and Travel, are some of the most mentioned key words, results that reflect somehow the interests that the sample share and what they are fond of finding on social media.
 The result might also reflect the fact that most of the respondents were younger women, indicating that might be a need to find out if gender is a considerable variable in defining differences on this topic and social media in general.